Kailani Craine

-Kailani Craine (born 13 August 1998) is an Australian former figure skater.
+Kailani Craine (born 13 August 1998) is a former Australian figure skater.
 She is the 2017 CS Nebelhorn Trophy champion, the 2016 CS Warsaw Cup silver medalist, the 2015 Toruń Cup silver medalist, and a six-time Australian national champion (2014–2019).
 She represented Australia at the 2018 and 2022 Winter Olympics, finishing 17th and 29th, respectively.

 Personal life

 Kailani Craine was born on 13 August 1998 in Newcastle, New South Wales, Australia.
 She is the daughter and only child of Katrina and Stephen Craine.
 She graduated from St Francis Xavier's College, Hamilton in 2016.
-As of 2021, she is studying law at the University of Newcastle.

 Career

 Early career

 Craine started skating at the age of eight.
 Tiffany Chin became her coach in 2010.
 She began appearing internationally on the junior level in 2012.

 2013–2014 season

 Craine debuted on the ISU Junior Grand Prix series and won her second junior national title.
-In March 2014, she made her first ISU Championship appearance at the World Junior Championships in Sofia, Bulgaria; she was eliminated after placing 35th in the short program.
+In March 2014, she made her first ISU Championship appearance at the World Junior Championships in Sofia, Bulgaria; she did not advance to the free skate after placing 35th in the short program.